-Another day, another messaging platform from Google — but don't worry, this isn't another full-blown chat app.
-Instead, Google Photos is making it easier to share and discuss photos with a new self-contained messaging section.
+Another day, another messaging platform from Google — but don't worry, this isn't yet another attempt to make the next best Android messaging app.
+Instead, Google Photos is making it easier to share and discuss photos with a self-contained messaging section.
 It works similarly to direct messaging in social apps like Instagram, and no longer requires you to create shared albums.
 Here's how it works.

 Phone used in this guide

 - Pure Google: Google Pixel 5 ($700 at Amazon)

 How to use Google Photos' new messaging feature